-CCHN is the nonprofit association for Colorado’s 18 Community Health Centers, which operate over 130 clinics throughout the state.
+CCHN is the nonprofit association for Colorado’s 20 Community Health Centers, the largest primary care network in Colorado.

 Client: Colorado Community Health Centers